Using the SCARF Model to Become a Better Leader

 How to Promote Autonomy in the Workplace

-Give employees responsibility and have trust in them, even when they seem to be struggling.
+The SCARF model also suggests you give employees responsibility and trust them, even when they seem to be struggling.
 Guidance can be helpful but micromanaging or taking over is often damaging.

 Trust your employees.
 Sometimes employees will have a different approach to you, and it can be easy to interpret this as inferior.
 If you want to grow your company and generate genuine value, you need to trust the people around you.